Generic name: isavuconazonium [ eye-sa-vue-koe-na-ZOE-nee-um-SUL-fate ]

-A nurse or other trained health professional will give you isavuconazonium in a hospital. isavuconazonium is given through a needle placed in one of your veins.
+A nurse or other trained health professional will give you this medicine in a hospital.
+This medicine is given through a needle placed in one of your veins.
 The medicine must be injected slowly, so your IV tube will need to stay in place for at least 1 hour.

 It is important that your doctor check your progress after treatment.
 This is to make sure that the infection is cleared up completely, and to allow your doctor to check for any unwanted effects.
 Blood tests may be needed to check for unwanted effects.

-Do not use isavuconazonium together with carbamazepine (Tegretol®), ketoconazole (Nizoral®), phenobarbital (Luminal®), rifampin (Rifadin®, Rimactane®), ritonavir (Norvir®), or St. John's wort.
+Do not use this medicine together with carbamazepine (Tegretol®), ketoconazole (Nizoral®), phenobarbital (Luminal®), rifampin (Rifadin®, Rimactane®), ritonavir (Norvir®), or St. John's wort.
 Using these medicines together may cause unwanted effects.

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, vomiting, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.

-isavuconazonium may cause a serious allergic reaction called infusion related reaction.
-This can be life-threatening and requires immediate medical attention.
-Tell your doctor right away if you start to have chills, dizziness, trouble breathing, chest tightness, numbness or tingling, change in sense of touch, or lightheadedness or faintness while you are receiving isavuconazonium.
+This medicine may cause a serious allergic reaction called infusion related reaction, which can be life-threatening and requires immediate medical attention.
+Tell your doctor right away if you start to have chills, dizziness, trouble breathing, chest tightness, numbness or tingling, change in sense of touch, or lightheadedness or faintness while you are receiving this medicine.

-isavuconazonium may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Tell your doctor right away if you have a rash, itching, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using isavuconazonium.
+This medicine may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
+Tell your doctor right away if you have a rash, itching, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using this medicine.

-Serious skin reactions can occur with isavuconazonium.
-Check with your doctor right away if you have blistering, peeling, or loose skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills while you are using isavuconazonium.
+Serious skin reactions (eg, Stevens-Johnson syndrome) can occur with this medicine.
+Check with your doctor right away if you have blistering, peeling, or loose skin, chills, cough, diarrhea, itching, joint or muscle pain, red irritated eyes, red skin lesions often with a purple center, sore throat, sores, ulcers, or white spots in the mouth or on the lips, or unusual tiredness or weakness while you are using this medicine.